 A canoe or kayak trip in La Mauricie National Park

-There are two main launch points for a paddling trip – Lac Wapizagonke and Lac Édouard.
+There are two main launch points for a canoeing trip in La Mauricie – Lac Wapizagonke and Lac Édouard.

 Both offer easy paddling – at least if the winds don’t blow up and many campsites are within a short distance of the launch site – making it a great option for new paddlers and families.
 There are also opportunities for extended wilderness trips, starting on either one of these lakes as well – if you’re prepared to do some portaging.

 If you start on 17 km long Lac Wapizagonke, then you can do a circular canoeing trip in La Mauricie with either seven or nine portages, depending on how much time you have and how many lakes you want to visit.
 Portages range in length from 0.4 km to 2.4 km.

 If you’re very energetic there is one more option in this part of the park – a 4.7 km one way portage to Lac Houle, but there’s no camping once you get there.

 Paddling possibilities out of Lac Edouard are numerous as well.
 If you paddle north, you can explore some of the least visited and inaccessible areas of La Mauricie via a string of long, narrow lakes and a minimum of four portages.
 You can also paddle south and head for Lac à la Pêche though five portages in excess of a kilometre are required.

 Don’t leave the park without seeing more of beautiful Lac Wapizagonke.
 It’s a long, narrow lake with beautiful outcroppings and plenty of bird life.
 In addition, it’s the site of 5,000 year old red ochre rock paintings that attest to the presence of native Algonquin people called Attikameks.

 What La Mauricie lacks in grandeur, it makes up for by way of offering a peaceful, contemplative adventure that soothes the soul.
 And the swimming is sublime.